-Eric Wycoff Rogers is a writer, strategist and designer.
-Eric’s research focuses on American history—specifically the history of social reform during the Progressive era, and the ways that reform organizations shaped everyday life, from municipal governments to urban layouts, the definition of home and domesticity, leisure, families, cultural constructions of sexuality/desire, financial infrastructures and collectively-held aspirations.
+Eric Wycoff Rogers is a scholar, organizer, designer and artist.
+Eric’s research primarily focuses on American history—specifically the history of social reform during the Progressive era, and the ways that reform organizations shaped everyday life, from municipal governments to urban layouts, the definition of home and domesticity, leisure, families, cultural constructions of sexuality/desire, gender, financial infrastructures and collectively-held aspirations.

-Eric’s current research looks at the significance of communal living in the twenty-first century, and the para-institutional role that collective housing associations might play in the face of the failures of formal institutions, the market and the state.
-Drawing off of past research into reform organizations, Eric hypothesizes that a well-organized conglomerate of collective organizations could become the institutional voice for post-capitalist futures and new social, emotional and aspirational orientations.
+Eric’s most recent research looks at the significance of communal living in the twenty-first century, and the para-institutional role that collective housing associations might play in the face of the failures of formal institutions, the market and the state.
+Drawing off of past research into reform organizations, Eric hypothesizes that a well-organized conglomerate of collective organizations could become the institutional skeleton for post-capitalist futures and new social, emotional and aspirational orientations.

 Eric is an avid non-fiction reader, and their scholarly interests include American history, affect theory, media theory, subaltern theory, economic and political theory, economic history, history of architecture, material culture, gender studies, critical leisure studies, French poststructuralism, philosophy, and the history of gender and sexuality.